getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 ### Spotify Docker API for Java

 Docker's native client library is written in Go, but I'm a Java developer.
-Luckily for me, Spotify has open sourced their [Docker client](https://github.com/spotify/docker-client).
+Luckily for me, Spotify has open-sourced their [Docker client](https://github.com/spotify/docker-client).
 To use the Docker client in a Java project managed by Maven, just add the dependency to your `pom.xml`:

 ```xml